chellabeatrixkiddo/ML_and_DL/sentiment_analysis/readme.md

 9. Remove very short words (single letter words)
 10. Simple spell correction (like multiple repetition of characters replaced by 2 repeats - loooooooovvvvee replaced with loovvee)
 11. class imbalance problem - training set has only sentiments 0 and 4 (negative and positive) but test set has sentiments 0, 2 and 4 (negative, neutral and positive).
 So I have removed the isntances belonging to class neutral fromt he test set.
+12. Stop Words are removed
+13. Lemmatization is done (using WordNet Lemmatizer)

 Frequency based Word Embeddings are used as features: TFIDF with Unigram, Bigram and Trigram variants.
+Also the maximum number of features included is varied to see its effect.

 Machine Learning Algorithms used for model building:
 a.
 Naive Bayes
 b.
 Logistic Regression
 c.
 SVM
+d.
+Ensemble

 Metric Used: Accuracy